Nathan-Wall/Secrets/README.md

 ### Configuring Defaults

-You may specify configuration options when you initialize the secret generator by passing in an object of configuration properties.
+You may specify configuration options by initializing a new secret generator and passing in an object of configuration properties.

-    var secrets = Secrets({
+    var secrets2 = secrets.configure({
         storageType: 'WeakMap',
         inherit: false
     });

+    // Later...
+    var S = secrets2.create();
+    // This secret will use a WeakMap storage type and not inherit

+Note that `secrets.configure` does **not** affect the configuration of the `secrets` object it is called on; rather it returns a new secrets object which can be used to create secret couplers using the specified configuration.

 #### inherit

-Ths option is also available when intializing the secret generator.
+Ths option is also available when intializing a secret generator.
 In this case, it sets the default, but the default can be overridden by options passed to `secret.create`.

-    var secretsA = Secrets({ inherit: true }), secretsB = Secrets({ inherit: false });
+    var secretsA = secrets.configure({ inherit: true }),
+        secretsB = secrets.configure({ inherit: false });

     var A = secretsA.create(),
         B = secretsB.create();